Mission: To empower military veterans to grow food, communities, and each other.

-In 2015, over 500 of our veteran and community volunteer members (60% veterans, 40% family members and community supporters), produced 32,000 pounds of food, distributing most of it through our Farmers Market stand at the regional VA Hospital in Seattle, Washington; the first of its kind in the nation.
-We donated 6,200 pounds of organic vegetables to low-income veterans, local food banks, and organizations who feed the homeless.
-We hosted 137 events across the Puget Sound region for a total of 4,396 volunteer hours and an economic impact of $101,415 (based off the National Standard rate for volunteer hours of $23.07).
-We also hosted groups of disadvantaged youth to provide them with positive role models and teach them about where their food comes from.
-In 2016, we are doing even more.
+In 2016, over 350 of our veteran and community volunteer members (60% veterans, 40% family members, and community supporters), produced 45,650 pounds of food, distributing most of it through our Farmers Market stand at the regional VA Hospital in Seattle, Washington; the first of its kind in the nation.
+We donated 11,080 pounds of organic vegetables to low-income veterans, local food banks, and organizations who feed the homeless.
+We hosted 208 events across the Puget Sound region for a total of 3,500 volunteer hours and an economic impact of $84,490.00 (based on the National Standard rate for volunteer hours of $24.14).
+We also hosted two Peer Support Training Events training 44 peer supporters from organization around the country, employed 9 veterans, and trained 6 interns.
+In 2017 we are doing even more.

 Veterans increasingly transition into farming in an evolving trend, as more leave active duty and seek solace in working the land.
 This growing trend of veterans becoming farmers is reflected in the U.S. Department of Agriculture’s recent initiatives to include set-aside funds for beginning veteran farmers, and their collaboration with the Department of Defense in providing USDA information to transitioning service members.
 Growing Veterans can identify resources and provide opportunities to help them pursue farming as a viable career and be more effective at engaging community and their fellow veterans.